themehybrid/hybrid-breadcrumbs/readme.md

 ### Usage

 Most developers will want to utilize the `Hybrid\Breadrumbs\Trail` class.
-It is a static wrapper class that essentially acts as _syntantic sugar_ for use in theme templates.
+It is a static wrapper class that essentially acts as _syntactic sugar_ for use in theme templates.

 Typically, a call like the following would go into your theme's `header.php` template but can be used anywhere you want to show the breadcrumb trail.